tcwong2024/CE7-M3-TF-Docker-Private-ECR/README.md

-# Module 3: Assigment 3.5
+# Module 3: Assignment 3.5

 ## How to create docker image contain app and deploy to private ECR using Terraform